KingsleyLeung03/photo-recipe/README.md

 *   **Ingredient Identification** (`src/ai/flows/identify-ingredients.ts`):
     *   Takes a photo of ingredients (as a data URI).
-    *   Uses a Gemini model to analyze the image and return a list of identified food items.
+    *   Uses a Gemini model to analyse the image and return a list of identified food items.
 *   **Recipe Suggestion** (`src/ai/flows/suggest-recipes.ts`):
     *   Takes the list of identified ingredients and any user-specified allergies.
     *   Uses a Gemini model to generate a list of recipe ideas.
 For each recipe, it provides: